Letters from Eric Roland Cotterill to his Mother, 1915 - Part 4

 12/

-- he seems to be a [[?]] - built a home
+– he seems to be a crank – built a tomb

 for his principal servants & here they still

-are in a tile sarcophagus.
+are in a tile sarcophagus..

 From here we drove through some of the

-crookedest & noisome, & most evil smelling
+crookedest & noisomest, & most evil-smelling

-streets of Cairo to the Museum, but as
+streets of Cairo, to the Museum, but as

 for next letter.